stanislowskij/c-practice/README.md

 fundamentals folder has some of the basic ideas of how C works, small little tests of features projects folder has more "fun" stuff

-p.s. if you see an account like voxel or whatever in some of the commit messages that's my personal account that i forgot to remove authentication in gitkraken for, so vscode automatically commits for me using that account. oops
+p.s. if you see an account like voxel or whatever in some of the commit messages that's my personal account that i forgot to remove authentication in vscode for, so it automatically commits for me using that account. oops

 bye